developer-zebra/developer-zebra-site/src/ekd/1-6/guide/usage/index.md

 * **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
 Resizing the Enterprise Keyboard Designer application window after starting a Project can cause unpredictable behavior.
 * **To display EKD layouts on a device, Enterprise Keyboard must be installed on that device** and set as the default input source.
 * **The "Switch-Scan" Press Action** (intended to invoke the EKB "scan" layout) sometimes brings up a different layout.
-* **When opening a layout using the "Switch-abc," "Switch-123," and "Switch-#&#42;/" actions**, the layout tab name shown is sometimes NOT that of the layout being displayed.
+* **When opening a layout using the "Switch-abc," "Switch-123," "Switch-#&#42;/" and "Switch-Scan" Actions**, the layout tab name shown is sometimes NOT that of the layout being displayed.
 * **The order of layout names shown in the EKD layout menu can vary** from the list returned by the `GET available keyboard layouts` intent API.
 See [Enterprise Keyboard APIs](https://techdocs.zebra.com/enterprise-keyboard/latest/guide/apis) for details.
 * **Deployed layouts sometimes look slightly different** than their appearance in the device simulator.
 * **Do NOT deploy empty key layouts**; they can cause Enterprise Keyboard to behave unpredictably.
 * **When using DataWedge to switch layouts**, the EKB fixed layout is sometimes shown briefly or until the focus changes again.
 See [DataWedge Notes](#datawedgenotes), below.
 * **When custom layouts are displayed, <u>all EKB settings, preferences and functions are suspended</u>**.

-> **Note**: In this guide, the terms “button” and “key” are used interchangeably.
+* If default is a custom layout, **an IME change request from the Google keyboard sets the custom layout as the default**.

 ### DataWedge Notes
 The DataWedge service is included on every Zebra device and when enabled, allows any application on the device to acquire data from various input sources.
-The following rules apply with regard to DataWedge usage on the device.
+The following rules apply when DataWedge is used.

 * **DataWedge default layout settings always takes precedence over those set by EKD**.
-* **If DataWedge is enabled when a custom layout file deployed**, the Enterprise Keyboard fixed layout is shown when an input field gets focus; EKD default setting is ignored.
+* **If DataWedge is enabled at the time a custom layout file is deployed**, the EKD default setting is ignored and the Enterprise Keyboard fixed layout is shown when an input field gets focus.
-* If DataWedge is subsequently disabled, the custom layout must be redeployed to override the DataWedge default setting and become the new default layout.
+* **If DataWedge is enabled *after* a custom layout had been set as the default**, the DataWedge setting is enabled.
-* DataWedge must be disabled when a custom layout file is deployed in order for that layout to become the default layout (and displayed when an input field gains focus).
+* **If DataWedge is disabled *after* a custom layout file is deployed**, the custom file must be redeployed to become the new default layout.
-* If DataWedge is later enabled and has a different default layout

-- If default layout is custom layout, on ime change request from Gboard opens the custom layout as default.
+> **Note**: In this guide, the terms “button” and “key” are used interchangeably.

 -----